MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/stream-real-time-events-from-custom-app-to-kusto.md

 ms.search.form: product-kusto
 ---

-# Stream real-time events from a custom application to a KQL database
+# Stream real-time events from a custom app to a Microsoft Fabric KQL database

 In this tutorial, you learn how to use the Microsoft Fabric event streams feature to stream real-time events from your custom application into a KQL database.
 You also discover how to create a near real-time Power BI report to effectively monitor your business data.